profile-sh/docs/projects/workflow_security.md

 ### 1.1 Examples:

-This needs more work, the following examples are copy paste from GitHub docs.
+This needs more work, the following examples are copy-paste from GitHub docs.

 Provide access to github CLI in workflow (example picked from GitHub docs):